 Editor and Reviewer Conflict of Interest

 The journals of the APS accept only papers that are original work, no part of which has been published elsewhere except as brief abstracts.
-When submitting a paper, the corresponding author should include along with the cover letter, copies of related manuscripts submitted or in press elsewhere.
-Taking material from another’s work and submitting it as one’s own is considered plagiarism.
-Taking material (including tables, figures, and data; or extended text passages) from the authors’ own prior publications is considered duplicate publication or self-plagiarism and is not permitted (*see exceptions).
-Fabricating a report of research or suppressing or altering data to agree with one's conclusions is considered fraud; this includes altering figures in such a way as to obscure, move, remove, or introduce information or features.
+Taking material (including tables, figures, and data; or extended text passages) from the authors’ own prior publications is considered duplicate publication or self-plagiarism and is not permitted. *Exceptions to the policy on duplicate publication include:

 - Repetition of control experiments using animal models may violate U.S. Animal Welfare Act and Public Health Service Policy requirements as well as standards in other countries, for use of the minimum number of animals needed to accomplish the science.
 As such, reuse of control data in animal studies may not be considered duplicate publication when the methodology and conditions are identical.
 However, repetition of control experiments is scientifically warranted when the methodology and/or conditions have changed, even to a minimal degree (e.g. operator variability, seasonal variability, diurnal variability; day to day variability, genetic drift, as well as other factors).

 - Republishing data to make a direct, illustrative comparison with new findings may be allowed when the purpose of republication is not simply to expand or reinforce a line of argument but to allow for an explicit comparison that would be much harder for the reader to make otherwise.
 The amount of reuse should represent a small fraction of the total information presented in the paper.